Priestley-Centre/SBCM/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Version control
 This is version 0.9.
 Pre-release.
-It is broadly equivalent to the supplementary materials available with the paper introuding the model: (DOI https://doi.org/10.1088/2515-7620/ab7ff3).
+It is broadly equivalent to the supplementary materials available with the paper introducing the model: (DOI https://doi.org/10.1088/2515-7620/ab7ff3).
 There are a few tweaks and updates required before we get to version 1.0 though.

 ## Getting Started
 1. If you don't already have python installed, you should first go [here](https://www.anaconda.com/distribution/) and install the anaconda distribution.